 Over the weekend, my husband Ricardo and I watched the movie “In the Heart of the Sea,”.
 The historical adventure drama about the whaling ship Essex prayed upon by a giant whale.
 The story kept us breathless.
 I never read the book Moby Dick which made the movie experience more exciting.
 If you haven’t watched the movie, this blog post isn’t going to ruin it for you!

 The movie inspired me to read more about whales, and maybe I will read Moby-Dick one day.
 Have you read it?
 Please leave me a comment if you have!

 “Ship ahoy!
 Have ye seen the White Whale?”

 I kept thinking about whales, and the term Whaling came to mind.
-Whaling is a common type of threat in the world of cybersecurity known as Whaling phishing or spear phishing.
-In this type of attack, Cybercriminals, aka Cybermonsters, prey on a very particular kind of person, so it is highly targeted and sometimes very persistent.
+Whaling is a common type of threat in the world of cybersecurity It is known as Whaling phishing or spear phishing.
+In this type of attack, Cybercriminals, aka Cybermonsters, prey on a very particular kind of person.
+So, it is highly targeted and sometimes very persistent.
 Let’s explore more.

 What is Whaling?
 What is whaling phishing?

 A whaling attack is a sophisticated and highly targeted phishing email or message aimed at senior executives and leaders masquerading as legitimate communication.
 Whaling is designed for fraud, to steal money by wire transfer, pursue identity theft, compromise valuable information, or gain access to high-value targets for further cyber-attacks.